-This Management Discussion and Analysis ("MD&A) is intended to supplement Pucara Gold Ltd. ("Pucara" or the "Company") interim consolidated financial statements for the three months ended March 31, 2021.
+This Management Discussion and Analysis ("MD&A) is intended to supplement Pucara Gold Ltd. ("Pucara" or the "Company") consolidated financial statements for the period ended December 31, 2021.
 All financial information, unless otherwise indicated, has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").